-Mass coral-bleaching events, evident as widespread regional-scale episodes of stress in reef corals, typically follow periods of warmer than average sea temperatures.
-Bleaching stress manifests as paling or whitening of coral tissues as symbiotic zooxanthellae are expelled.
-As part of this process, any fluorescent or other animal pigments sometimes produced by the coral host tissues becomes accentuated often giving the coral a vivid ("fluoro") colouration of blue, pink, purple or yellow.
-White and fluoro corals are easily seen from the air.
+Coral bleaching is a striking, visual stress response and manifests as paling or whitening of coral tissues as symbiotic zooxanthellae are expelled.
+As part of this stress response, any fluorescent or other animal pigments sometimes produced by the coral host tissues become more pronounced, often giving the coral a vivid ("fluoro") glowing colouration of blue, pink, purple or yellow.
+Fully bleached white and fluorescent corals (severely bleached individuals) are easily seen from aerial surveys.